NGX123/tos/notes/info/notes.md

 	* `multiboot executable` in menuentry {} in grub.cfg should be changed to `multiboot2 executable`
 	* If grub uefi is used the start of file system is not /, so disk name should be added before the path - instead of `multiboot2 /path/to/exe`, use `multiboot2 (hd0)/path/to/exe`
 		* `(hd0)` can be changed to any other disk, to check the available disks use the GRUB console `ls` command
+* If multiboot2 says "no video found" or similar
+	* in grub config before the `multiboot /path/to/bin` insert `insmod efi_gop`

 ## Information
 * Accessing peripherals, hardware... on ARM and RISC-V(platforms with no PC-like standartisation(in terms of video output, keyboard input...))